 Please can your child bring their book bag to school everyday as we don't have a set day for reading.
 Your child will bring home a reading book.
 Please feel free to write any comments about how they got on in the reading diary.

 Your child can bring water into school in a water bottle with a sports cap.
 The bottles need to be labelled with your child's name.

 This half term our topic is 'Houses and Homes'.

-This term our topic is 'Traditional tales'
+This term our topic is 'The Great Fire of London'

 Upcoming dates this half term:

 Monday 24th February - Children return to school.

 Wednesday 26th February - Ash Wednesday Mass at church 9.30, Parents evening from 3.30.

 Friday 3rd April - Finish for Easter.

 Children will be given weekly spellings to take home.
 They will be given them on a Monday and will be tested the following Monday.
 This will allow the children the chance to rehearse them at home with adult support.
 Children will be asked to write the words in a mixed up order to ensure the children can spell them correctly.
 We will send home a spelling slip to let you know how your child has scored.
 In September all children will be tested on the same spellings in order for us to assess each child's ability.
 Spellings may well change after the assessment period.